AI-LLM/ai-llm.github.io/LLM-usage-assessment.md

         * Semantic-based cache
         * Synchronous testing of other models, comparison with GPT-4
     3. Manual judgment (1-3)
-        * Compared to the ability gap of target users
+        * Capabilities that the target users lack, or the extent of the gap
 2. Writing prompts
     1. Auto-generation (3)
     2. Difficulty in manual writing (1)